adtools/amigaos-cross-toolchain/README.md

  * AmigaOS headers & libraries & autodocs (for AmigaOS 3.9)
  * vbcc toolchain (most recent release) including vasm, vlink and C standard library

+... and following set of tools for **ppc-amigaos** target:

+ * gcc 4.2.4
+ * g++ 4.2.4
+ * binutils 2.18 (assembler, linker, etc.)
+ * newlib
+ * clib 2.2
+ * AmigaOS headers & libraries & autodocs (for AmigaOS 4.1)

 **Note:** *Patches are welcome!*

 ### Downloads

-There are no downloads provided for the time being.
+There are no binary downloads provided for the time being.
 I do as much as possible to make the toolchain portable among Unix-like environments.
 Following platforms were tested and the toolchain is known to work for them:

  * Cygwin 1.7.18 (gcc 4.5.3)
  * Ubuntu 14.04 LTS 32-bit (gcc 4.8.2)